S.A (manga)

 S.A (stylized as S・A; pronounced Special A) is a shōjo manga by Maki Minami.
 The series started serialization in the bimonthly magazine The Hana to Yume in 2003, and moved to the biweekly magazine Hana to Yume in 2004, after running for four chapters.
 The series ended after 99 chapters on March 19, 2009.

 Special A has been licensed for English-language release in North America by Viz Media and in Australia and New Zealand by Madman Entertainment.
 The series has also been licensed in Germany, Italy, Poland, France and Taiwan.

 In 2007, Hana to Yume announced an anime adaptation of the manga.
-It was animated by Gonzo and AIC and ran for 24 episodes, from April 6, 2008 to September 14, 2008 in Japan.
+It was animated by Gonzo and AIC and ran for 24 episodes, from April 6, 2008, to September 14, 2008, in Japan.

-In 2013, Hana to Yume released a single volume sequel called Special A - Street Fight.
+In 2013, Hana to Yume released a single volume sequel called Special A - Street Fight (S・A(スペシャル・エー) ─場外乱闘─).

 Setting

 Hakusen Academy is the best school in the prefecture.
 The classes are separated into A–F based on grades.
 The A class is only open for the top students in each grade.
 The top seven within the A class, from first year to third year, are known as the Special A or SA class (hence the title).
 The members of SA are highly respected and are often seen being elaborately greeted by other students with the exception of few that dislike the SA.
 The SA class has its own building, a 19th-century styled greenhouse dubbed "The School's Paradise".
 They also have a kitchen, where Akira makes her afternoon tea.
 Class attendance is optional, but Hikari is the only one who chooses to attend classes.
 Their uniform is also different from the standard uniform.
 The members of the SA have been close friends since elementary school.